 Please consider donating and sharing our Housing is Healthcare campaign within your circles of influence.

 All gifts are tax deductible and provide tiered benefits and recognition based on the level of giving starting at just $250.
-Plus, thanks to the generous matching gift of our long-time donor, core volunteer, and retired Emergency Room Nurse Pat Gilligan your donation could go twice as far!

 A community that is healthy, is a community that is housed.
 Please help us by donating and sharing our Housing is Healthcare campaign – thank you!